k2view-academy/K2View-Academy/articles/38_bi_integration/06_report_execution_guidelines.md

 Where **pkey1**, **pkey2**, etc. are names of the session parameters used by the report and, **pval1**, **pval2**, etc. respectively are the values of these parameters.

 **k2filters** is a run-time filter applied on the report results.
 It is not applicable for dashboards.
-The syntax is as follows:
+Follow these steps to create a **k2filters** part of the URL:

 1. Prepare the filter object using the following syntax: